sui-foundation/sui-move-intro-course/unit-three/lessons/5_managed_coin.md

 sui client call --function mint --module managed --package $PACKAGE_ID --args $TREASURYCAP_ID <amount to mint> <recipient address>
 ```

-_💡Note: as of Sui binary version 0.21.0, `u64` inputs must be escaped as strings, thus the above CLI command format.
-This might change in a future version._

 ![Minting](../images/minting.png)

 Export the object ID of the newly minted `COIN<MANAGED>` object to a bash variable: